 The combined effectiveness of these foods has a similar ( & additive) cholesterol lowering potential to the commonly prescribed statin medications.

-Having written a previous article on his work in 2015, Dr Jenkins is someone who I have been aware of and admired from a far since my undergraduate days.
+Given how common this concern is, Dr Jenkins work is not something to be taken lightly and he is certainly someone who I have been aware of and admired from a far since my undergraduate days.

 I actually took part in a portfolio diet inspired food demonstration and my teacher at that time even told me my mannerisms loosely resembled his.